Leek yellow stripe virus

-Leek yellow stripe virus (LYSV) belongs to the genus Potyvirus.
+Leek yellow stripe virus (LYSV) is a plant virus] in the genus Potyvirus.
 It was first detected in leek but also infects garlic and onion worldwide.
 Economically less important Allium spp., such as Allium angulosum, Allium caeruleum, Allium cyathophorum, Allium nutans, Allium scorodoprasum, Allium senescens subsp. montanum were also found to harbor the virus.

 Epidemiology

 LYSV causes typical yellow stripe symptom on leek.
 A yield reduction of up to 54% on garlic has been reported.
 The virus is transmitted in non-persistent manner by Aphis fabae and Myzus persicae but not by seeds.

 Genome

 Its ssRNA genome has one large open reading frame (ORF) that encodes a polyprotein of ca. 10,131 nt and 3,152 amino acids, excluding the poly-(A) tail.
 LYSV can be separated into three major types: S, L, and N based on variation in the P1 and coat protein (CP) regions of its genome and plant host species.
 Types-S and N isolates are mostly infecting garlic while type-L is infecting leek.